 The public sector must manage a greater volume of data than they have ever had to before.

-Presenting data has never been more important, with remote working now the norm, it is even more crucial that data is presented in the right way, to help communicate effectively with internal stakeholders and external audiences.
+Presenting data has never been more important for public sector organisations, with remote working now the norm, it is even more crucial that data is presented in the right way, to help communicate effectively with internal stakeholders and external audiences.

-This one-day interactive Effective Data Visualisation course gives you the necessary skills to visualise your data and to turn raw data into infographics, presentation slides, dashboards or reports that tell a clear story and drive the right actions.
+This specifically designed virtual Effective Data Visualisation course for the public sector gives you the necessary skills to visualise your data and to turn raw data into infographics, presentation slides, dashboards or reports that tell a clear story and drive the right actions.